jacamo-lang/jacamo-camel/doc/readme.md

 ### How to use
-1. Create a basic gradle build file and add the code below to it, or use the `buildSample.gradle` file and rename it to `build.gradle`.
+1. Create a basic gradle build file and add the code below to it, or use the `buildSample.gradle` file provided and rename it to `build.gradle`.

 ```
 repositories {